-Path to net zero: Professor Corr advises parliamentarians on battery technologies
+Path to net zero: Professor Cussen advises parliamentarians on battery technologies

-Professor Serena Corr, Chair in Functional Nanomaterials appeared before the House of Lords Science and Technology Committee on Wednesday 16 March.
+Professor Serena Cussen (née Corr), Chair in Functional Nanomaterials appeared before the House of Lords Science and Technology Committee on Wednesday 16 March.

 The committees will take further evidence over the coming months and will then produce a report with recommendations for the government about how it can best support these technologies in order to combat climate change.